 Among these craftsmen the dyers stand out, for many of them appear to have been prosperous and were certainly very active in the credit market.
 There were, for example, about 243 lenders that could be securely labelled dyers via the contract itself or another source, and about 287 borrowers.
 About half of the loans taken by dyers came from non-Yprois, most of them from Flemish and French creditors, with lenders from St. Quentin at the top of the list, and the average loan topped 3,800 d. st. In comparison, the average loan a dyer took from a fellow citizen was just over 1,000 d. st. and few of their lenders belonged to the city’s elite.
 Dyers also regularly lent to other Yprois; their loans averaged just over 1,000 d. st., and at least 18 per cent of the time they went to other craftsmen.
 Jean Mont, for example, appeared fourteen times in the collection of contracts, all but once positively labelled a dyer, lending twice to Yprois.
 Like most dyers who loaned to fellow citizens, he also borrowed from creditors in Lille, St. Quentin, Harbounières, Ghent, Arras and Ypres, a pattern which suggests that he was financing his purchase of dyes that he would in turn use in his own business; he may also have been buying wool for his own shop or for the shops of others.

 Other records from the early fourteenth century, after the Cloth Hall was opened to non-patrician producers, suggest that some of these dyers were cloth producers as well as dyers.
 For example, Jean Waghenare, who made two loans in which he was positively identified as a dyer, appeared as renter of a stall selling ‘half cloths’ (demidraps).
 Similarly, Jakeme Parchi borrowed fourteen times in the period, in five contracts identified as a dyer; he also rented a stall.
 These men seem, however, to be exceptional, for among 323 individual renters of stalls found in the two surviving lists of rental fees only forty-five bore family names of men named dyers in chirographs, and only seven of those bore the same given name as well.
 It is a bit of a puzzle to find that men as prosperous as the dyers and as central to the industry did not enter the Cloth Hall or become merchants of English wool once that trade was open to them.
-A regulation of 1289 suggests, however, that they were deliberately excluded from cloth production in order to protect drapers: it specified that ‘no person who makes cloth may dye cloth, nor have association [‘compaingnie’] with anyone who has drapery dyed….’
+A regulation of 1289 suggests, however, that they were deliberately excluded from cloth production in order to protect drapers: it specified that ‘no person who makes cloth may dye cloth, nor have association [‘compaingnie’] with anyone who has drapery dyed’.
 Further, in 1280 it had been decreed that no draper could practice another trade while he was producing cloth, a restriction that would have kept dyers out of direct production.

 Nevertheless, there is no doubt that dyers had become important players in regional commerce.
 A certain ‘Jean Neuve-Église’ is a case in point, although there surely was more than one ‘Jean Neuve-Église’ in the credit market, so common is the name in the contracts.
 It is all but certain, however, that the ‘Jean Neuve-Église’ labelled as dyer in some contracts, was the same man who borrowed significant sums from lenders in St. Quentin, Corbie, Bruges, Genoa, Aix-la-Chapelle, Péronne, Langemarke, Lucca, and Béthune.
-He seems to have been importing English as well as local wools, along with dyes and other goods, although apparently not actually making cloth or organizing its production for later sale in the hall.
+He seems to have been importing English as well as local wools, along with dyes and other goods, although apparently not actually making cloth or organizing its production for later sale in the Hall.